 Then go to review sites and search for your business:

 - Merchant Circle

 - Insider Pages

 Monitor Social Media

-You might have negative comment posted on social media sites, such as Facebook, Twitter, Pintrest.
+You might have a negative comment posted on social media sites, such as Facebook, Twitter, Pinterest.
 Monitoring sites like these are critical to knowing what- if anything- is being said about your reputation.